IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 previous section.
 Since containers are stateless, all artifacts are stored in an external storage, which is a bucket in [Cloud Storage] in our case, and this job is delegated to the `load` and `save` functions used in both `process_training` and `process_application`.
+In addition, the result of the application action (that is, the predictions) is ingested into a table in BigQuery using [Cloud SDK], which can be seen in the `ingest` function in [`container/run.sh`].

-The container communicates with the outside world using [Stackdriver] via the `send` function, which sends messages to a log dedicated to the current service run.
-The key message is the one indicating a successful completion, “Well done,” which is sent at the very end.
-This is the message that we will look for in order to determine the overall outcome of a service run.
+The container communicates with the outside world using [Stackdriver] via the `send` function, which writes messages to a log dedicated to the current service run.
+The most important message is the one indicating a successful completion, which is sent at the very end; we use “Well done” for this purpose.
+This is the message that will be looked for in order to determine the overall outcome of a service run.

 Note also that, upon successful or unsuccessful completion, the container deletes its hosting virtual machine, which is achieved by setting a handler (`delete`) for the `EXIT` event.

 Lastly, let us discuss the commands used for building the image and launching the actions.
-This entails a few lengthy invocations of [Cloud SDK], which can be neatly organized in a [`Makefile`]:
+This entails a few lengthy invocations of Cloud SDK, which can be neatly organized in a [`Makefile`]:

 ```make